ArnavGoel03/Power-grid-analysis/README.md

   frameborder="0"
 ></iframe>

-Overall, the missingness mechanism for `DEMAND.LOSS.MW` appears consistent with MAR with respect to outage cause but potentially NMAR with respect to the true magnitude of demand loss itself.
+Permutation tests show that the missingness of DEMAND.LOSS.MW depends strongly on CAUSE.CATEGORY (p ≈ 0), indicating that missingness is not purely random and is related to observed outage characteristics.
+In contrast, missingness does not appear to depend on MONTH (p ≈ 0.23), suggesting no seasonal reporting bias.
+Therefore, the missingness mechanism is consistent with MAR with respect to outage cause, while remaining potentially NMAR with respect to the true unobserved magnitude of power lost.

 ---